 I Won Full Time Care of My Daughter

 One of our readers tells his story of how, against the usual course of events, he fought and won custody of his two year old daughter.
-He sent us a request for some wristbands and car stickers and told us:
+Here's his story:

 I won full time care of my 2 year old girl.
 I try and help others if I can, with what I went through and learnt.

 My story...My case to win the full time care of my then 2 year old daughter was unique.
 But I hope the methods I used and this information may help other fathers out there.

 Social services got involved due to my ex and some of her family members with a hidden past.
 They told me I had to take care of my daughter that night or they would take her into care.
 So I had to quit my full time job of 15 years in one night but still managed to keep on my part time job.

 After five months of court hearings and meetings with the bodies involved i.e. Social services, nursery, mental health team (for my ex), playgroup people, contact centre persons, families first and even the police (that even turned out once), I got my own place with my daughter.

 What kept me goingThrough these meetings that you may also have, all I can say is:

 - Keep calm all the time and tell the truth, even if puts you in a dark light for some of it

 - Keep a log of all meetings with your child and your ex.
 This includes writing/texting/ringing/social media - if this happens to you, keep everything as I did.
 Respond with dead answers as this will keep it going but show you're trying be reasonable